 Iglesia de San Francisco

 Bogota’s oldest surviving church, built between 1557 and 1621.
-The unique thing in this Catholic church is the remarkable 17th-century gilded main altarpiece, which is Bogota’s biggest and most elaborate piece of art of its kind.
+The unique thing in this Catholic church is the remarkable 17th-century gilded main altarpiece.
+Bogota’s biggest and most elaborate piece of art of its kind.

 Iglesia Nuestra Señora de las Nieves